Skip to main content

 note

-This page explains how to configure private connectivity from serverless compute to your in-region AWS S3 buckets using the Databricks account console UI.
+This page explains how to configure private connectivity from serverless compute to AWS-managed resources using the Databricks account console UI.

 Configuring private connectivity for serverless compute provides:

-• A dedicated and private connection: Ensures secure and isolated access between your serverless workspaces and AWS S3, limiting access to authorized connections only.
+• A dedicated and private connection: Ensures secure and isolated access between your serverless workspaces and the AWS resource, limiting access to authorized connections only.

 • Enhanced data exfiltration mitigation: While serverless compute with Unity Catalog provides built-in data exfiltration protection, PrivateLink adds an extra layer of network defense.
 Using AWS PrivateLink, your data traffic remains entirely in the AWS network, never traversing the public internet.
 This architecture, combined with controlled access through VPC endpoints, reduces the attack surface for data exfiltration.